StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

 My research agenda centers on a key question: <em>how should we design algorithms and govern their use to maximize productivity and develop human capital?</em>
 This question guides my research in behavioral, service, and AI-driven operations.
 I study <em>human-AI systems</em> by integrating sequential decision-making modeling with behavioral experiments and industry collaborations to enrich both theory and managerial practice.
-My research shows that even reliable algorithms and accurate AI advice can undermine performance and hinder human learning.
+My research shows that even reliable algorithms and accurate AI recommendations can undermine performance and hinder human learning.
+Effective AI deployment, therefore, should aim to optimize the <em>integrated performance</em> of human–AI systems.

 Prior to my PhD, I embarked on an entrepreneurial journey, earning recognition on the Forbes 30 Under 30 list for Greece.
 I also contributed to women’s economic development through my public policy and education roles at MExoxo.